 Racism was a key aspect of World War II.
 Racism was a primary factor within the Axis military alliance.
-Except for the Haitain Revolutiinary wars and American Civil War, race has not been a factor in many wars.
-This thanks primarily to the NAZIs and Facist allies, made race a major factor in the War.
+Except for the Haitian Revolutionary wars, the American Civil War, and the Mexican Revolution race has not been a factor in many wars.
+This thanks primarily to the NAZIs and Fascist allies, made race a major factor in the War.
 World War as conceived by Adolf Hitler was a racist war.
 It was not a foot note in the history of the War, tt was a primary German war goal.
 Hitler clearly conceptualizes a great killing campaign conflict against Jews and the only slightly less objectionable Slavs.
 The Jews Hitler believed had to be purged from German life.
 This process evolved into the Holocaust.
 The German hatred of the Jews and the Holocaust is well known, but only a part of the race war they launched.
-They planneda ahd had begun a much larger killing program in Eastern Europe--Generalplan Ost.
+They planned and had begun a much larger killing program in Eastern Europe--Generalplan Ost.
 And that was to be just the beginning if their race war.
 At least some of the Slavs would be allowed to survive because slave labor was needed for the new Reich and NAZI war effort.
 And Hitler saw the War as not a German war, but an Aryan war.
 For this reason, the people of the Nordic countries, the Netherlands, and the British would fit into the new Aryan nation.
 America entered the War as a still largely racist country.
 These racist ideas, unlike Germany and Japan, did not significantly affect its foreign policy.
-The South was still strictly seggregatated with black Americans denied civil rights and precvented from voting.
+The South was still strictly segregated with black Americans denied civil rights and prevented from voting.
 America fought the War with a segregated military.
 The anti-Japanese prejudice of the time was often intense and sharply reflected in American war propaganda that is today very disturbing.
-There are lots of blatantly racist images of slanted, weaked eyes Japanese with over-sized glasses.
+There are lots of blatantly racist images of slanted, weaker eyes Japanese with over-sized glasses.
 Of course this was exacerbated by Pearl Harbor.
 Anti-German propaganda was not racist, of course, because so many Americans looked like Germans.
 Anti-Japanese racism was reflected in the disgraceful internment of Pacific-coast Japanese-Americans simply on grounds of their ethnicity. he Soviet Union needs to be considered as a third force in World War II.
 It was the Soviets along with the Germans who launched the War as a result of the NAZI-Soviet Non-aggression Pact (August 1939), as unlikely allies.
-The Soviet Unuin unlike Germany was a multi-national state.
-Both countries, however, proceeded to carry out a long series of aggresons against neighboring countries and terrible attrocities in the countries they occupied.
-The NAZI attrocities were more race based than the Soviets, but the Soviets carried out ethnic attrocities of their own, deporting several national groups and like the NAZIs set you to destroy Poland as a nationality.
-And Stalin sought to alter the ethnic balance in the Baltics by deportung Balts and incouraging Russian emigration.
+The Soviet Union unlike Germany was a multi-national state.
+Both countries, however, proceeded to carry out a long series of aggression against neighboring countries and conducted terrible atrocities in the countries they occupied.
+The NAZI atrocities were more race based than the Soviets, but the Soviets carried out ethnic atrocities of their own, deporting several national groups and like the NAZIs set you to destroy Poland as a nationality.
+And Stalin sought to alter the ethnic balance in the Baltics by deporting Balts and encouraging Russian emigration.
 The NAZI-Soviet alliance was abruptly broken with the German invasion.
 And as a result, the Soviets finished the War as key part of the victorious Allied coalition.
 The racial policies in the Soviet Union is more difficult to assess.
 Communist doctrine was race neutral which was one reason that it appealed to many Jews.
-And none other than Lenin was of mixed race origins, includung central Asian ancestors.
+And none other than Lenin was of mixed race origins, including central Asian ancestors.
 Of course Communist ideological neutrality on race does not mean that racist beliefs were not prevalent among Soviet officials or as we have noted, Stalin did not pursue a range of racist policies.

 Discussions of racism in World War II primarily focus on the German NAZIs.
-A central tennant of Fascism was hyper-nationalism and with it racism.
+A central tenant of Fascism was hyper-nationalism and with it racism.
 The NAZIs were only the most extreme manifestation of this.
 And the Allies also had racist sentiments as well.
 All to commonly ignored are the racist attitudes prevalent in Asia.
 This is a complicated issue given the number of countries involved, but racist feelings were prevalent in the three major countries and many smaller countries as well.
-Chinese racism existd, but was not a major factor in the War.
-The Chinese from the strt of the War were on the defensive and not involved in occupying other countries.
+Chinese racism existed, but was not a major factor in the War.
+The Chinese from the start of the War were on the defensive and not involved in occupying other countries.
 India was a British colony.
 Again Indian racism was not an important factor in the War, but very strong racist sentiment existed in India.
-People woth lighter complexions had greater status and skin color was an important factor in Indian marriages.
-India is a large country and racist attitudes varies regioinally and toward people from different regions.
-And of course untouchavility was a major problem.
-This was a caste, but there were racial overlaps as many untouchables had farker skin that the higher-status castes.
-The Japnese had very strong racist attitudes.
+People with lighter complexions had greater status and skin color was an important factor in Indian marriages.
+India is a large country and racist attitudes varies regionally and toward people from different regions.
+And of course untouchability was a major problem.
+This was a caste, but there were racial overlaps as many untouchables had darker skin that the higher-status castes.
+The Japanese had very strong racist attitudes.
 While professing pan-Asian values, in fact they looked down on other Asian peoples, a factor in their savage behavior in China and conquered Asian countries.
-Another country with strong racist attitides was Iran.
+Another country with strong racist attitudes was Iran.
 The country changed its name from Persia to Iran before the war, in part to emphasize the Aryan origins of the Persian people.
 As with the Arabs, African slavery continued into the 20th century.